logicmagix/XTide86/README.md

 `:Hs` = Quick command for horizontal split

 ## Tips
 ##
+ggVG to select all when in nvim command mode followed by  \p or \l for efficient transfer of text into IPython or TermiC
+##
 Once in insert mode in any ``nvim`` buffer, the recommended way of entering command mode is `jk` all other buffers will require `Esc`
 ##
 NERTree may be refreshed with Shift+r after performing operations in the terminal buffer.
+##
+All NeoVim commands can also be used in the bash terminal.

 ## Features